 Every major purchase you make as an adult will be affected by your credit score.
 Those three digits will dictate whether you can rent an apartment, buy a car, or purchase a home.
 Your credit score is a measure of the likelihood that you will pay back money loaned to you.
 It is dependent on many factors and changes based on your fiduciary actions.
-Understanding your score is the first step in trying to improve it for your financial future.
+You can apply credit cards that offer rewards in the form of payments towards investments such as crypto, to assist you with your financial goals, However, understanding your credit score is the first step in trying to improve your financial future.

 Deciphering the Score